algolia/autocomplete/examples/query-suggestions-with-recent-searches-and-categories/README.md

 # Autocomplete Query Suggestions with recent searches and categories example

-This example shows how to use Autocomplete with the [Query Suggestions plugin](https://www.algolia.com/doc/ui-libraries/autocomplete/api-reference/autocomplete-plugin-query-suggestions/) and display recent searches and categories.
+This example shows how to use Autocomplete with the [Query Suggestions plugin](https://www.algolia.com/doc/ui-libraries/autocomplete/api-reference/autocomplete-plugin-query-suggestions/) and the [Recent Searches plugin](https://www.algolia.com/doc/ui-libraries/autocomplete/api-reference/autocomplete-plugin-recent-searches/) to display Query Suggestions with recent searches and categories.

 <p align="center"><img src="capture.png?raw=true" alt="A capture of the Autocomplete query suggestions with recent searches and categories example" /></p>